Ray Williams (footballer, born 1946): Port Vale

 He was signed by Port Vale in July 1972 for a £3,000 fee.
 He left his teaching career behind to become a professional player after manager Gordon Lee came to his school to sign him.
 He soon slotted into Gordon Lee's Third Division side.
 With 11 goals in 49 games in 1972–73, he was the club's joint-top scorer, along with Sammy Morgan.
 Vale finished in sixth place, four points shy of second.
 For his performances, he was also named the club's Player of the Year.
 In 1973–74 he bagged nine goals in 43 games, as the club flirted with relegation under new manager Roy Sproson.

 He hit 14 goals in 1974–75, becoming the club's joint-top scorer, along with his former Stafford Rangers strike partner Terry Bailey.
 The "Valiants" missed out on promotion by four points.
 However, Williams lost his scoring touch after being moved to the wings in 1975–76, and after going on a 21-game goal drought, he scored three goals in 34 games.
 Together with his strike partners Derek Brownbill and Mick Cullerton, the Vale front-line hit a total of 33 goals.

 In 1976–77, he came off the bench against Hull City at Boothferry Park in the FA Cup and set up Ken Beamish for Vale's equalising goal.
 The team continued the run until a fifth round defeat to Aston Villa at Villa Park.
 He was in the 15 man matchday squad for the Villa game.
 Still, he and Tommy McLaren did not receive the £100 bonus that the other 13 players did.
-Williams was so disgusted he walked out on the club, and in March 1977, he was sold on to Northwich Victoria for 'a small fee'.
+Williams was so disgusted he walked out on the club, and in March 1977, he was sold to Northwich Victoria for 'a small fee'.
 He scored 40 goals in 194 appearances for the Vale in all competitions.